Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Stochastic Evolutionary Dynamics: Setup and Example

-Our idea is to develop systematic ways of comparing the costs of various paths, and to reduce the number of candidate solutions for the minimization problem in \eqref{eq:min-1st} under the logit choice rule.
-Consider the four paths depicted in Panel A-(i) in Figure \ref{fig:loc}: $\gamma_{1}$, $\gamma_{2}$, $\gamma_{3}$, and $\gamma_4$.
-We first show how the \textbf{MBP} implies that the cost of $\gamma_{2}$ is cheaper than that of $\gamma_{1}$.
-Note that to compare $\gamma_{1}$ to $\gamma_{2}$, it is enough to compare the path from $D$ through $E'$ to $E$ and the path from $D$ to $F$ in Panel A-(ii) of Figure \ref{fig:loc}.
-To compare these two paths, we develop the first comparison principle as follows.
-Consider the two paths in Panel B-(i) in Figure \ref{fig:loc}: (1) $x\rightarrow x^{2,3}\rightarrow x^{(2,3)(1,3)}$ and (2) $x\rightarrow x^{1,3}\rightarrow x^{(1,3)(2,3)}$, where $x^{(2,3)(1,3)} = x^{(1,3)(2,3)}$.
-Recall the notations, $x^{i,j}$ and $x^{(i,j)(k,l)}$, in equation \eqref{eq:x-ij}.
-The cost difference between these two paths is
+Our idea is to develop systematic ways of comparing the costs of various paths and to reduce the number of candidate solutions for the minimization problem in \eqref{eq:min-1st} under the logit choice rule.
+First, consider the two paths in Panel A in Figure \ref{fig:comparison-1}: